 On March 23, 2010, President Obama signed comprehensive health reform, the Patient Protection and Affordable Care Act (commonly referred to as ACA), into law.

-When the ACA was passed it implemented many changes to the U.S healthcare system.
+When the ACA was passed it implemented broad changes to the U.S healthcare system.

-- Imposed additional rules around if an employer had to offer health plans to their employees
+- Imposed rules around if an employer had to offer health plans to their employees

 - Expansion of public program (e.g., Medicaid and CHIP)

-- Various financial maneuvers for both employees and employers
+- Various financial protections for both employees and employers

 - Created Health Insurance Exchanges (Marketplaces)

-- Implemented various rules around healthcare protections and greater access to care (e.g. prohibiting pre-existing conditions exclusions, dependent care)
+- Implemented various consumer protections that promote greater access to care (e.g., prohibiting pre-existing conditions exclusions)

 Prior to the ACA, people with bleeding disorders were discriminated against in the insurance market.
 Insurance plans could exclude from coverage people with preexisting conditions.
-NHF was also concerned about lifetime and annual limits on insurance benefits, as this was a top priority for people living with bleeding disorders due to our high medical costs.
-Clotting factor therapies are very effective at preventing and treating life-threatening bleeding episodes, but also are extremely expensive.
-Annual costs for clotting factor are typically $250,000 or more for someone with severe hemophilia and development of an inhibitor (immune response to treatment), bleeding from a trauma, surgery or other complications can raise costs in a given year to $1 million or more.
-As a result of these high-cost treatments, people with bleeding disorders would regularly hit lifetime and annual limits, before the ACA was enacted.
+The elimination of lifetime and annual limits on insurance benefits was a significant consumer protection for people living with bleeding disorders.
+Annual costs for clotting factor are typically $300,000 or more for someone with severe hemophilia and development of an inhibitor (immune response to treatment), bleeding from a trauma, surgery or other complications can raise costs each year to $1 million or more.
+As a result of these high-cost treatments, people with bleeding disorders would routinely hit lifetime and annual limits, before the ACA.